-The Income Tax Act regulates in relative detail the taxation of personal income, including income from the sale of real estate.
-According to the provisions of the law, income from the sale of real estate is classified as other income of individuals, which is included in the tax base and must be declared in the tax return.
-Such sale income may be taxed at a rate of up to 25% under certain conditions, and is also subject to a health levy of 15% of the assessment base.
-However, there are also legally defined conditions that allow the income from the sale of real estate to be exempt from tax, which is important from the point of view of financial efficiency and tax optimisation.
+The Income Tax Act regulates in detail the taxation of personal income, including that derived from the sale of real estate.
+This income is considered as other personal income, is included in the tax base and must be reported in the tax return.
+Income from the sale of immovable property may be taxed at a rate of up to 25% in certain circumstances and is also subject to a health levy of 15% of the assessment base.
+On the other hand, the law sets out the conditions under which this income may be exempt from tax.
+These conditions can contribute significantly to financial efficiency and optimisation of taxation.

 Income from the sale of real estate